Bill Pay users didn't like change -- even if it meant saving them headaches -- so could we entice them into onboarding by trying something new?

 We also worked closely with our excellent UI web developer as he created the foundational HTML and CSS the engineers then used when coding the feature.

-I also created a sample flow in Sketch for marketing and product demo purposes using financial institution branding.
+I also created a well-received prototype in Sketch for marketing and product demo purposes using financial institution branding.

 Representation of the widget within an iframe on an FI's web site.